|

 American Tower site, Highland, NY

 On a related side note, the computer synthesized voices normally heard on NOAA stations took several years to evolve.
-Remembering when this began back in the mid 1990′s with “Paul.”
+Remember when this began back in the mid 1990’s with “Paul.”
 Several years later, “Craig” and “Donna” were introduced.
-Finally, “Tom,” which is able to change voice inflections for emphasis.
-When I was in the Coast Guard, we did high seas synopsis and forecast on HF without aide of computers.
+Finally, “Tom,” is able to change voice inflections for emphasis.
+When I was in the Coast Guard, we did high seas synopsis and forecast on HF without aid of computers.
 At times, especially during typhoon season, it got a little busy in the weather broadcast position.
 There are advantages and disadvantages to both methods.
 Personally, I’d rather hear a human voice, especially in a crisis.

 Once upon a time, usually during a license renewal period, a radio station listener might hear the following on the air: